Why Flexible Project Management Important? 7 Best Tips for 2025

 Conservative approaches to project management assume a stable environment with predictable influencing factors.
 The idea that correct planning in a stable environment leads to an effective result is formally correct because every change in the project process is usually associated with additional costs and jeopardizes meeting the deadlines.

-However, developing new products and services in a global economy is all about innovation.
-Developments across locations and countries with unforeseeable changing customer requirements, employee fluctuation, resource bottlenecks, and a rapid change in technology in the digital age require flexible project management.
+However, developing new products and services in a global economy is about innovation.
+Developments across locations and countries with unforeseeable changing customer requirements, employee fluctuation, resource bottlenecks, and rapid technological change in the digital age require flexible project management.

 The software industry revolutionized project management a few years ago by introducing agile techniques.
-Agile project management relates to some specific characteristics of software development, such as programming object technology, automated testing procedures, and the ability to make changes quickly and inexpensively.
-For this reason, iterative solutions were created, which led the product development towards the goal in short project sections of usually only two weeks.
+Agile project management relates to specific software development characteristics, such as programming object technology, automated testing procedures, and the ability to make changes quickly and inexpensively.
+For this reason, iterative solutions were created, which led product development towards the goal in short project sections, usually only two weeks.

 But can such solutions be transferred to other projects?
 It is only sometimes possible to plan short development cycles with working models.